Sustainable provenancing for resilient trees

 Context

 Climate change poses a threat to the long-term success of newly planted forests in the UK.
 There is much uncertainty around the resilience of newly established trees and a need to better understand specific threats.
-Previous research has found that planted and naturally established trees often maintain similar, high levels of genetic diversity (a wide range of genotypes across the population).
+Previous research has found that planted and naturally established trees often maintain similar, high levels of genetic diversity.

 However, there is also evidence indicating that planted populations are more genetically similar than would be expected by chance (genetic homogenisation) and that inbreeding can occur at newly established sites.
 In addition, current methods of sourcing tree seeds do not always consider the importance of matching seed origin to the local climate.
 All of this increases the risk of tree populations being maladpted to future climates.

-This project will address that challenge by developing tools to select and implement climate-resilient seed sourcing strategies, combining genomic data (analysis of the DNA from the whole genome) with remote sensing, climate-modelling, and assessments of how well the trees grow.
+This project will address that challenge by developing tools to select and implement climate-resilient seed sourcing strategies, combining genomic data analysis with remote sensing, climate-modelling, and assessments of how well the trees grow.

 Research aims and objectives